 Every Child Achieves

-We believe that the Early Years Foundation Stage plays a crucial role in developing a love of learning for our children.
-Nursery and Reception at Keeble Gateway inspires our youngest learners and develops characteristics of effective learning.
-We follow the EYFS statutory framework, facilitating opportunities for the children to play and develop in the prime areas of learning (physical development, communication & language and personal, social & emotional development) as well as challenge in the specific areas of literacy, maths, art & design and understanding the world to ensure our children are ready and prepared for Key Stage 1.
+We follow the EYFS statutory framework, facilitating opportunities for the children to play and develop in the Prime Areas of learning (Physical Development, Communication & Language and Personal, Social & Emotional Development) as well as challenge in the Specific Areas of Literacy, Maths, Expressive Art & Design and Understanding the World to ensure our children are ready and prepared for Key Stage 1 and beyond.

 Our absolute priority is to develop a thirst for learning in our children, alongside confidence and self-esteem so that they know they are capable of absolutely anything!